-Alpha Gamma Omega is the Christ-Centered Fraternity!
-Active on campuses all over California and Colorado, AGO has been a place for Christian brothers to participate in Greek life with out having to worry about questioning their morals and values.
+Nationally it is active on campuses all over California, Colorado, and North Carolina!
+AGO has been a place for Christian brothers to participate in Greek life without having to worry about questioning their morals and values.

 During the school year of 1926-27, three students at the University of California, Los Angeles met during lunch for prayer and fellowship.
 E. Harlan Fischer, Frank Young, and James Carter looked forward to the establishment of a Christian Club on campus, and so Fischer sent letters out to 35 students over the Christmas break.
 A dinner meeting was held for these young men at the Green Dragon Cafe on January 7, 1927, and 16 gathered there to discuss their possibilities.